h3lmii/chat_pdf/README.md

 # chat_pdf
-Streamlit app to Chat with your pdf document using openai api &amp; langchain
+Retrieval Augmented Generation (RAG) Streamlit app to Chat with your pdf document using openai api &amp; langchain

 Example 1 : chat with diabetes doc